alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 ## Usage
+## Sample data provided
+You can download some sample data (i.e. RGB orthophotos and a point geometry geopackage) so that you can test the functionality of the plugin by yourself.
+The data can be downloaded from the following link:

 Once the plugin has been installed, you can open it by clicking on its icon.
 <img width="76" alt="icon" src="https://github.com/user-attachments/assets/826d45ff-26be-4f26-8b28-dcbc1756fb30" />